This Fact Sheet is not relevant in your jurisdiction

 Winter Heating Payment

 You may be eligible for a Winter Heating Payment of £55.05 if you were entitled to one of the following benefits on at least one day between 6 November 2023 to 12 November 2023.

 If you were entitled to a benefit other than Pension Credit, you will also need to meet further conditions to be eligible.
 For further information and full eligibility criteria, see mygov.scot.

 The Winter Heating Payment is usually paid automatically.
-If you think you are eligible for the payment but have not yet received it, tell Social Security Scotland on 0800 182 2222 (Monday to Friday, 8am to 6pm).
+If you are eligible for a payment, you should receive it by the end of January 2024.
+If you do not receive a payment that you think you are eligible for, tell Social Security Scotland on 0800 182 2222 (Monday to Friday, 8am to 6pm).

 The cost-of-living crisis is making it difficult for many people to cover all of their essential costs, such as keeping their home warm and buying food.
 If you are struggling, using a warm bank may help you to free up some money.

 - Warm banks are safe places provided by some councils and charitable organisations where you can spend time to keep warm without having to worry about paying the heating bill.

 - Warm banks can be found in different places, such as libraries, community centres and places of worship.